-Please see the Code of practice for recognition of prior learning and prior credit: taught programmes (PDF) for further information.
-Please email Admissions with any queries.
+There are restrictions on RPL a for some courses and fees may be payable for certain claims.
+Please see the code of practice for recognition of prior learning and prior credit: taught programmes (PDF) for further information.

 The University will assess your fee status.
 If you are unsure whether you are likely to be considered a home, EU or overseas student for fees purposes, the UKCISA website offers more information.

 - Students in receipt of a Tuition Fee Loan: will have their fees paid by the Student Loans Company in line with their schedule.

 - International students, or UK/EU students who have not taken out a Tuition Fee Loan: are required to pay their fees either in full at the beginning of the programme or in two instalments as follows: